-This simple roasted and glazed side features tender delicata squash, sweet-tart apples and crispy sage.
+This simple roasted and glazed side features tender maple roasted delicata squash, sweet-tart apples and crispy sage.

 The countdown to the holidays is officially on, and that means lots of food, fun and festivities on the horizon!
 Soon the warming aromas of the season will be filling our homes and welcoming our guests.
 And rounding out every good holiday meal are the sides.